12 year old automobile fanatic in 1968 I spotted a Rover P6 on

 collecting data of existing, sold or scrapped cars - chassis (VIN) and engine no.,

 first registration, mileage, history - and also photographs.
-Within my
+On my

 database I´ve saved (more or less) details of over